Alecchoy/ensombrite/README.md

 <img src="https://github.com/Alecchoy/ensombrite/blob/main/app/assets/images/ensom1.gif"/>

-Ensombrite is a full-stack clone of Evenbrite.
+Ensombrite is a full-stack clone of Evenbrite with styling similar to Insomniac.
 Similar to its duplicate, it allows users to create, manage, events, register, and like events.

 ## Technologies